 Price was a typical Mormon community, then the railroad came through town.
 Coal mining soon replaced ranching and farming as the town was flooded with immigrants from around the world.
 The Price Mural captures much of the area's history in a colorful work of art in the Price Municipal Building.
-The city is home to Utah State University Eastern and the USU Eastern Prehistoric Museum.
+The city is home to Utah State University Eastern and the USU Eastern Prehistoric Museum (Read: A Deep Dig into Utah's Deep Time).
 In nearby Helper, you'll find the Western Mining and Railroad Museum.
 The art of ancient cultures is well-represented in Nine Mile Canyon, a 40-mile stretch that can take the better part of a day to fully experience its pictographs and petroglyphs.
 The nearby San Rafael Swell area shelters many old cowboy and mine sites.

 Family Fun Attractions

 Cleveland-Lloyd Dinosaur Quarry has a newly renovated and expanded visitor center containing a 30-foot Allosaur skeletal mount and almost two dozen other new exhibits.
 Located 32 miles south of Price on Hwys 10, 155, and then signed county roads, (435) 636-3600.

 Desert Wave Pool has three action waves and calm water for year-round swims, 240 East 500 North, (435) 637-7946.

 The USU Eastern Prehistoric Museum, located in downtown Price, offers extensive exhibits in paleontology, archaeology and geology including a reconstruction of a huge Columbian mammoth and activity areas for the kids.
 155 E. Main St., (435) 613-5060.